HYPOALLERGENIC PUPPIES AVAILABLE IN IL

 She has since learned its not polite to try and chase visiting dogs out of the house.
 She still is ready to put them in their place should they not follow her rules, but she's more obedient and looks to see if I am watching!

 After watching her I now understand how there are so many tiny terrors in the dog world with people who have no idea what to do, or mistakenly think its "cute".
 Angel was reprimanded for acting out of line.

-At our home us people rule the roost and we get to decide if visitors are welcome.
+At our home us people get to decide if visitors are welcome, instead of the dogs.
 I think life runs a bit smoother this way.